Environment

 1. 1

-Check whether the braided trunk itself still feels firm and the leaflets are holding their color — if so, and it's fall or winter, this is very likely just the seasonal pause and doesn't call for any care changes yet.
+Check whether the braided trunk still feels firm and the existing leaflets are holding good color; if so, and it's currently fall or winter, this is very likely the normal seasonal pause and doesn't call for any care changes yet.

 2. 2

-Rotate the pot if it's been sitting with the same side facing a window for a long stretch, since uneven light exposure on a plant with a fixed braided base (rather than a naturally reorienting trunk) can leave one side visibly behind the other in new growth.
+Give the pot a quarter turn if it's been sitting with the same side facing the light source for a long stretch, since a fixed braided base can't reorient itself the way a naturally leaning stem could, and one side can lag visibly behind the other.

 3. 3

-Relocate to a brighter spot with several hours of indirect light if the current location has always been dim, rather than assuming the stall is purely seasonal.
+Relocate to a spot with several hours of bright, indirect daylight if the current location has always been dim, rather than assuming the stall is purely seasonal without checking the light level directly.

 4. 4

-Check for roots circling visibly at the drainage holes, and repot into fresh mix one size up if the braided base has clearly outgrown its container.
+Check for roots circling visibly at the drainage holes, and if the braided base has clearly outgrown its container, repot into fresh mix one pot size up rather than a dramatically larger container.

 5. 5

-Resume half-strength monthly fertilizing once new growth actually starts in spring, rather than fertilizing preemptively while the plant is still in its seasonal pause.
+Resume half-strength monthly fertilizing once new growth actually starts to appear in spring, rather than fertilizing preemptively while the plant is still in its seasonal pause, which mostly just risks salt buildup in unused soil.

 Prevention

-• Rotate the pot periodically so the braided base gets even light exposure on all sides
+• Rotate the pot every couple of weeks so the fixed braided base gets even light exposure on all sides

-• Provide consistently bright, indirect light year-round, not just during active growth months
+• Provide consistently bright, indirect light year-round rather than only during the active growing months

 • Repot every couple of years before the braided base becomes significantly rootbound